felipelfv/simulation_nonlinear/README.md

 ## Cloning this repository

-Note that when you clone this GitHub repository with LFS files (i.e., .RData files) without the Git LFS installed, you will get pointer files instead of the actual .RData files.
+Note that when you clone this GitHub repository with LFS files (i.e., Data_Study_X_final.RData files) without the Git LFS installed, you will get pointer files instead of the actual .RData files.

 You will need to install Git LFS.
 See https://git-lfs.github.com/ for more information.